wechain/reverse-proxy/README.md

 ## Tech Stack

+* Alpine Linux - The operating system running in the container.

 * Certbot - Let's Encrypt is used to dynamically generate TLS certificates for each domain behind the reverse proxy.

 * Docker - The entire application is built into a Docker image to be deployed to the host server.